binny.nz.calibration module#

 z0_bounds – Allowed range for the z0 parameter.

-min_n – Minimum number of redshift samples required to perform the fit.
+min_n – Minimum number of valid redshift samples required to perform the fit.

 - Returns: